JGCRI/gcam-doc/dev-guide/examples.md

 definition who's data will get set during a call to `World::calc`, as described in [Centrally Managed State Variables](#centrally-managed-state-variables).

+#### DEFINE\_VARIABLE including NOT_PARSABLE

+The `NOT_PARSABLE` flag was added when we switched to automatic generation of the XML parsing.
+It is used to indicate which Data should not be able to be set via XML parse, such as variables which are model output only.
+Note, it may also be [set](rapid_parse.html#tagging-data-as-not_parsable) in some cases when [special parsing](rapid_parse.html#example-of-aparsable-special-case) behaviors are required as well.

 ### Add your new class to `gcam_data_containers.h`
 Since the `GCAMFusion` object determines which GCAM objects it will access at runtime it potentially needs to be able to traverse *all* GCAM objects.
 Thus we maintain a header file that includes all GCAM objects that `DEFINE_DATA` that GCAM Fusion may need to access in `util/base/include/gcam_data_containers.h`.
 Thus if you add a new class you must also include the header file to your new class in `gcam_data_containers.h` as well.